eduvpn/documentation/ACL.md

 `true` and add the authorized attribute values to `aclPermissionList` for each of the profiles where you want to restrict access, for example:

+The values of `aclPermissionList` come from the `permissionAttribute` as configured in your authentication module.
+You can verify which values are available for your account by going to the "Account" page in your portal.
+It will be listed under your "User ID".
+If nothing is shown there, you need to either make sure your account has any permissions, or logout and login again.

     // Whether or not to enable ACLs for controlling who can connect
     // DEFAULT = false
     'enableAcl' => true,